In this article, we will be answering your question, ‘is garlic low FODMAP?’

 - Salt infused with garlic

 Low FODMAP Alternatives to Garlic

-Garlic adds flavour to so many different types of dishes.
+Garlic adds flavor to so many different types of dishes.
 If you want the same great taste of garlic but without the high FODMAP content, then try these low FODMAP alternatives to garlic:

-Fructans are not soluble in oil, so the fructans in garlic will not leach out into the oil – however, the flavour of the garlic will.
+Fructans are not soluble in oil, so the fructans in garlic will not leach out into the oil – however, the flavor of the garlic will.

-Garlic-infused oil is a great way to get the same flavour from garlic that you love whilst keeping low FODMAP.
+Garlic-infused oil is a great way to get the same flavor from garlic that you love whilst keeping low FODMAP.
 Ensure you remove any pieces of garlic in the oil before consuming.

-Garlic-infused oil can add flavour to dressings, marinades, pasta, soup, and drizzled-over vegetables.
+Garlic-infused oil can add flavor to dressings, marinades, pasta, soup, and drizzled-over vegetables.